Temparamental/Temparamental/README.md

 # 👋 Hi, I'm Armia Zaheer

 I’m an MBA candidate at **Vancouver Island University** and an **IBM-certified Business Analyst**, currently working on my Capstone Project for the IBM Business Analyst Professional Certificate.
-I’m curious about how businesses grow about how structure, data, and human decisions come together to create measurable results.
+I’m curious about how businesses grow about and how structure, data, and human decisions come together to create measurable results.

 ---